frankie-2nfro-com/football_match_outcome_prediction/README.md

 ![hist chart](https://github.com/frankie-2nfro-com/football_match_outcome_prediction/blob/main/Screens/result_pd_hist_chart.png)

 ### Hypothesis Testing
 After EDA, a data analysis report with data assumption will be produced.
 And there are some hypothesis testings to prove the assumptions.

-#### Test 1
+One of the test is as follows:

 I guess the data to represent the team recent performance should be able to predict the result:

 Recent performance Definition: (e.g. goal diffence for latest 3 games)